Cultural and Social Events

 Kutná Hora is a small town in Central Bohemia, about 70 km east of Prague.
 It may be a small town today, but centuries ago it competed for importance with the Golden City.
 Looking at Prague today, it may not be easy to imagine, but it is nevertheless true.

 Kutná Hora owed its position and wealth to the silver mines that had been established there in the Middle Ages.
 At the end of the 13th century, roughly one third of all silver produced in Europe came from this region.
-Nowadays, the town has a population of only approx. 20,000 people but it is a very attractive tourist destination and a great place for a day trip from Prague.
+Nowadays, the town has a population of only approximately 20,000 people but it is a very attractive tourist destination and a great place for a day trip from Prague.

 Tábor